WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Cluster Members

 \subsection{Blue Straggler Stars}

-We define the BSS region as the domain between the zero-age main sequence (ZAMS) and the terminal-age main sequence \citep{mathieu_blue_2025}, here determined from the \textsf{MIST} tracks using the cluster parameters derived from our isochrone fit.
-We find that NGC 188 has 19 secure BSSs: WOCS 2679, 4230, 4290, 4306, 4348, 4535, 4581, 4589, 4970, 5020, 5078, 5325, 5350, 5379, 5434, 5467, 5885, 5934, and 8104.
-Three other stars in the BSS region of the color-magnitude diagram (CMD), WOCS 4447, 4540 and 4945, may be member stars (see Section~\ref{subsec: membership_changes}) and thus are candidate BSS.
+BSSs are defined as stars that have gained mass during their main sequence evolution and continue to burn hydrogen in their cores \citep{mathieu_blue_2025}.
+While they were historically identified as stars that were bluer and brighter than the main sequence turnoff (MSTO) of an associated coeval population, there also exist stars that are bluer, yet not brighter than the associated MSTO.
+Following \citet{mathieu_blue_2025}, we define the BSS region as the domain between the zero-age main sequence (ZAMS) and the terminal-age main sequence or the isochrone, here determined from the \textsf{MIST} tracks using the cluster parameters derived from our isochrone fit.
+We find that NGC 188 has 18 secure BSSs: WOCS 2679, 4230, 4290, 4306, 4348, 4535, 4581, 4589, 4970, 5078, 5325, 5350, 5379, 5434, 5467, 5885, 5934, and 8104.
+Four other stars in the BSS region of the color-magnitude diagram (CMD), WOCS 4447, 4540, 4945 and 5020, may be member stars (see Section~\ref{subsec: membership_changes}) and thus are candidate BSS.
 NGC 188 also has one luminous (G $\approx 13$ mag) binary just to the red of the BSS region (WOCS 5671), making this a yellow straggler star.
 All of these 23 stars are plotted in Figure~\ref{fig:isochrone} in (or next to) the BSS region.
-Of these 23 stars, 19 are binary stars, giving a BSS binary fraction of $83 \pm 19\%$.
+Of these 23 stars, 20 are binary stars, giving a BSS binary fraction of $87 \pm 19\%$.

 The 4 stars immediately above the main sequence turn-off (WOCS 5489, 5101, 5080, 5269) are excluded as BSS candidates as they are within 0.75 mag of the turn-off magnitude and could be photometric binary stars (although 3 of the 4 would be at periods longer than we can detect).
 WOCS 5080 is a double-lined binary, explaining its separation from the cluster isochrone.